andreas0x41/coding-tutorial-obsidian/content/index.md

   - AECD
   - GEES
 ---
-Welcome to the Auroville Institute of Applied Technology Coding Notes.
-These were written by Andreas Patuzzi, with the primary focus of enabling first-year colleague students to learn Python.
+Welcome to Andreas Coding Notes.
+These were initially written to enabling first-year colleague students at the Auroville Institute of Applied Technology to learn Python.

+# Code Examples
+Most topics include short examples in a code block.
+You will find the [[AIAT/1 General/2 Output|output]] `print()` functions as a line comment directly after ` -> `.
+Alternatively, the output can also be in its own code block.
+If the code involves user [[AIAT/1 General/3 Input|input]] either the input is marked with `{?}` or an example value will be given and used.

-# Department/Exam Relevance
+# AIAT Department/Exam Relevance
+Initially all chapters included tags and comments to inform if they are exam relevant.
+Since Andreas is no longer actively teaching, this information might be outdated/incorrect.
+The chapter "AIAT" stays in its original form for now, while all other chapters might change.
+The following information is regarding these original notes.

 Each note/page has hashtags `#` to categorize its content and link it with other topics.
 The hashtags `#SDML`, `#AECD`, and `GEES` inform you if this page is relevant for a specific department.